Skip to main content

 What kids will learn:

-Read the article together and talk about where money is saved.
-Encourage setting a small savings goal for January and February.
+Read the article together and talk about how borrowing money works.

 To book a workshop, please email community@sascu.com.